Durham Public Schools

 The Durham Public Schools district is a public school district in Durham, North Carolina.
 Formed in 1992 with the merger of Durham's previous two school districts, it is 8th largest school system in North Carolina as of November 2020.
-There are currently 55 public schools in the system, consisting of 31 elementary (K-5), 9 middle (6-8), 2 secondary (6-12), 11 high (9-12), 1 alternative, 1 hospital school, and 1 virtual academy (K-12).
-There is currently another elementary school under construction in the southern portion of the county, Elementary School "F".
-Durham's schools are traditionally named after notable members of the local community (such as George Watts or Rogers-Herr [Named after long-time Durham school teachers Maude Rogers and Margurite Herr), or the area in which they are built (such as Bethesda or Eno Valley).
+There are 57 public schools in the system, consisting of 32 elementary (K-5), 9 middle (6–8), 2 secondary (6–12), 11 high (9–12), 1 alternative, 1 hospital school, and 1 virtual academy (K-12).
+Durham's schools are traditionally named after notable members of the local community.

 Formation

 In 1927, Hope Valley School was built for grades 1 through 11.
 It was the first public school in Southwestern Durham.
 Changes to the Hope Valley School facility were made in 1941 and 1952. the school was subsequently downgraded to an elementary school with the opening of Southern High School in the fall of 1956.
 In 1964, Jordan High School on Garrett Road was constructed.